Frequently Asked Questions

 What is the difference between benefits and tort claims?

 Your insurance provides benefits that cover a number of expenses, even if the accident is entirely your fault.

 However, if your accident was caused by somebody else, you can also claim for other losses.
 A “tort” is a civil wrong done by one person to another.
-A “tort claim” is based on the idea that if a driver was careless, reckless, or even just made a mistake, and as a result caused another person to suffer injury and damages, that driver must compensate the injured person.
-In almost all cases, the driver will carry liability insurance with ICBC to meet the claims of the injured person.
+A “tort claim” is based on the idea that if someone was careless, reckless, or even just made a mistake, and as a result caused another person to suffer injury and damages, that person must compensate the injured person.

 How long does the process take?